-The project aims to demonstrate cost-efficient and low-risk solutions for commercial-scale wind parks.
-It is expected to be completed with an estimated investment of Nkr2bn ($23.03m).
+The approximately Nkr2bn ($23.03m) project aims to demonstrate cost-efficient and low-risk solutions for commercial-scale wind parks.

-The facility is expected to supply clean power to approximately 20,000 households, when operational by the end of 2017.
+The facility began production in October 2017 and is expected to supply clean power to approximately 20,000 households.
 It is anticipated to offset 42,942t of CO2 and 999t of SO2 emissions a year during its designed operational lifespan of 20 years.

 Hywind Pilot Park location and structure

-The Hywind Pilot Park wind farm will cover a 4km² area in a water depth between 95m and 120m.
+The Hywind Pilot Park wind farm extends over 4km² area in water depths between 95m and 120m.
 The location witnesses an average wind speed of 10m/s.

-The wind farm will include five 6MW SWT-6.0-154 direct drive floating wind turbine generator (WTG) units.
-Each 258m-high turbine will have a hub height between 82m and 101m, as well as a rotor diameter of 154m.
+The wind farm includes five 6MW SWT-6.0-154 direct drive floating wind turbine generator (WTG) units.
+Each 258m-high turbine has a hub height between 82m and 101m, as well as a rotor diameter of 154m.

-The turbines will be placed between 720m and 1,600m apart and connected by inter-array cables.
-The electricity generated from the wind farm will be transported to a landfall on the coast at Peterhead to the local grid network through an export cable corridor.
-The transmission voltage of the inter-array and export cables will be 33kV.
+The turbines are placed between 720m and 1,600m apart and connected by inter-array cables.
+The electricity generated from the wind farm is transported to a landfall on the coast at Peterhead to the local grid network through an export cable corridor.
+The transmission voltage of the inter-array and export cables is 33kV.

-The WTG units are being assembled at a deep water onshore area off the west coast of Norway and transported to the site for installation.
-Each unit will be tied to the seabed by a three-point mooring and anchoring system.
+The WTG units were assembled at a deepwater onshore area off the west coast of Norway and transported to the site for installation.
+Each unit is tied to the seabed by a three-point mooring and anchoring system.

-The cable installation works involve the laying of up to 35km of export cables and 15km of inter-array cables.
-The export cables will be buried at a depth of 1.5m under seabed using jet trenchers and mechanical trenchers.
+The cable installation works involved the laying of up to 35km of export cables and 15km of inter-array cables.
+The export cables were buried at a depth of 1.5m under seabed using jet trenchers and mechanical trenchers.

-The development of the wind farm infrastructure, including an onshore switchgear yard, will be completed by Statoil, while the grid connection will be performed by SSE.
+Statoil developed the wind farm infrastructure, including an onshore switchgear yard, while the grid connection was arranged by SSE.

-Isleburn was contracted in November 2015 to provide 15 suction anchors for the project.
-Deliveries of the same began in 2017.
+Isleburn was contracted in November 2015 to provide 15 suction anchors for the project, while Nexans supplied cables.